 - Use your understanding of forensic terminology and legal processes to improve collection of evidence while still respecting the patient's needs and meeting legal requirements

-Healthcare professionals working in any clinical setting.
+This Course is relevant to registered nurses and other healthcare professionals working in any clinical setting.
 Those working with victims of domestic violence, children, older adults, and victims of crime who enter the health care system through emergency departments, may find this Course particularly useful.